getchip/PocketCHIP-Docs/source/includes/_making.md

   * Monitor and keyboard

 ### How You See GPIO
 There are eight (8) GPIO pins always available for connecting CHIP to the sense-able world.
-These are in the middle of the right header, U14, Pins 13-20, labeled XIO-P0 to P7:
+If you orient CHIP with the USB connector pointed up, you'll find the GPIO pins in the middle of the right header, U14, Pins 13-20, labeled XIO-P0 to P7:

 ![Pinout diagram for CHIP](images/chip_pinouts.jpg)

 ### How The System Sees GPIO
-There is a sysfs interface available for the GPIO.
+There is a `sysfs` interface available for the GPIO.
 This just means you can access the GPIO states in a file-system-like manner.
 For example, you can reference XIO-P0 using this path:

 ```shell
   /sys/class/gpio/gpio408/